sampsyo/cs6120/content/blog/2025-05-13-zihan-ethan-project.md

     labels: Vec<(usize, StringIdx)>,
 }
 ```
+In particular, most of the logic regarding rarely-accessed information like function names or label strings is pushed away through indirection; the things most likely to be accessed have had their interface radically simplified.

 This flattened representation is much easier to work with and economical to code in.
 By already providing unique IDs to different things like variables, we already allow stuff like bitset optimizations in keeping track of dataflow properties.